kubecost/docs/custom-prom.md

       --set global.prometheus.enabled=false
     ```

-    **Note** The fqdn can be a full path: https://prometheus-prod-us-central-x.grafana.net/api/prom/ if you use Grafana Cloud managed Prometheus.
+    > **Note**: The fqdn can be a full path: https://prometheus-prod-us-central-x.grafana.net/api/prom/ if you use Grafana Cloud managed Prometheus.
 Learn more at [Grafana Cloud Integration for Kubecost](grafana-cloud-integration.md).
 2. Have your Prometheus scrape the cost-model `/metrics` endpoint.
 These metrics are needed for reporting accurate pricing data.
 Here is an example scrape config:

 ```yaml